Aaditya1011/Heart-disease-prediction/README.md

-Heart Disease Predition Model.
+Heart Disease Prediction Model.

-This project is a Heart Disease Predition Model built using the Logistic Regression model from the scikit-learn library.
-It predicts about a person having heart disease on the basis of the inputs like age, gender, bp, cholesterol etc. The model achieves an accuracy of 87%.
+This project is a Heart Disease Prediction Model built using the Logistic Regression model from the scikit-learn library.
+It predicts about a person having heart disease on the basis of the inputs like age, gender, bp, cholesterol etc. The model achieves an accuracy of 87% on training and test data.

-Features
+Features :

 Data Preprocessing:

-1. Some features like age, cholesterol and bp are converted to categorical values for better patter recognition.
+1. Some features like age, cholesterol and bp are converted to categorical values for better pattern recognition.
-2. Scaling the features using StandaedScaler from Scikit-learn.
+2. Scaling the features using StandardScaler from Scikit-learn.

 Model:
 The classification model is built using the Logistic Regression Model from Scikit-learn.

 Accuracy:
-The model has an accuracy of 87% on the test dataset.
+The model has an accuracy of 87% on the traning as well as test dataset.

 Deployment:
 The model is deployed using Flask, a web application framework, allowing for easy interaction and testing of the model via a user-friendly interface.